 Energy: Reduce our energy consumption by 20 percent per square foot by 2020 compared with our 2010 baseline; work our way toward being powered 100 percent by renewable energy (we are at 26 percent); and double the fuel efficiency of our fleet (we've improved efficiency by 87.4 percent since 2005).

 Waste: Generate zero waste by reducing, reusing and recycling materials we use to run our facilities, including cardboard boxes, food waste, plastic film and cooking oil.
-We've reduced our waste by 82.4 percent in the United States - and we're on our way to 100 percent.
+Today we are diverting 82.4 percent of our waste materials in the U.S. and 68 percent internationally from going to the landfill.